 - Pain management, chiropractic, and neurosurgery referrals have decreased by approximately 35%.

-- Medication usage among patients with anxiety disorders, including PTSD, has decreased as much as 30%.
+- Medication usage among patients with anxiety disorders, including PTS, has decreased as much as 30%.

 - Active-duty service members treated with acupuncture spent fewer hours off duty dealing with debilitating pain and trauma.